blab/flu-forecasting/manuscript/blog-post/predicting-seasonal-influenza-evolution.md

    - Fitness models based on phenotypes of antigenic drift and mutational load produce the most robust forecasts and outperform naive (neutral) models
    - Fitness models based on epitope mutations and DMS preferences from specific historical contexts fail to forecast the future
  - A neutral (naive or consensus) model selects the closest individual virus to the future population nearly as well or better than other biologically-informed models.
 Even if fitness models can more accurately estimate the composition of future populations than a neutral model, our dependence on a single virus for the vaccine strain prevents us from benefitting from this model-based improvement.

+- Distance from consensus sequence is nearly as good at predicting distance to future natural populations as antigenic phenotypes and mutational load (include figure here)

  - Predictability of specific targets
    - Fixation probability of individual mutations: not predictable